rmit-s3570641-yingzhi-lu/code-test/README.md

 ```

 ## To DOs

+1. Separate the integration test into it's dedicated docker container to avoid affecting main app container
 1. Implement logging machanism
 1. Implement a better error handling machanism
 1. Implement API middleware to validate the JWT token for all the protected endpoints